 Optional Program for a great half-day by 4x4 to the stunning Edge of the World

 Leave the city center and head out to Jebel Fihrayn, more famously known as “The Edge of the World”.
 It got its nickname from the uninterrupted view of the horizon it offers atop its 300-meter-high cliffs, which overlook the plain below.
 Go for a stroll along the edge before you get cozy on your carpet and takwa, the Saudi picnic seat, for a prime view of the sky as it seems to melt into the barren earth.
-Enjoy freshly brewed arabic coffee and tea, the flames of the fire and picnic-style snacks before returning to your hotel in Riyadh
+Enjoy freshly brewed arabic coffee, tea and picnic-style snacks before returning to the hotel in Riyadh.

 Distances and journey time: